alemart/surgescript/docs/reference/application.md

 Application
 ===========

 Represents the Application.
 You do not need to instantiate it, as it is instantiated automatically.
-Object `Application` can be accessed by any other object, in any script.
+This object can be accessed by any other object, in any script, simply by typing `Application`.

 Properties
 ----------